The moment is here: a generalized class of estimators for fuzzy regression discontinuity designs: Introduction

-To fix the lack of finite moments for the FRD estimator, I present a class of estimators dependent on a single new tuning parameter $\lambda$, which nests the standard estimator.
-I show that a continuum of estimators within this class have finite moments of all orders in finite samples.
-These new estimators are computationally extremely simple, and are akin to a local nonparametric version of the $k$-class estimators from linear IV models \citep[e.g.,][]{nagar1959bias}.
-This class also further deepens the already well-known links between the linear IV and the FRD literatures, as this class shows that the aforementioned equivalence of the local linear estimator with uniform kernel and the ratio-IV estimator is generalisable to any order of local polynomial regression and choice of kernel function.
-I also provide guidance to researchers on choices of $\lambda$; these recommendations give excellent performance in simulations and the empirical application, and are dependent solely on the effective sample size within the bandwidth and the degree of local polynomial regression, therefore removing the need for the researcher to use selection algorithms for the tuning parameter such as cross-validation.\footnote{Whilst the order of local polynomial regression $p$ is itself a tuning parameter, in the context of FRD estimation, it is typically set to $p=1$ (or sometimes $p=2$ as a robustness check) rather than treated as a data-driven tuning parameter (see e.g., \citet{gelman2019high}).} These estimators are similar in spirit to Fuller estimators in linear IV \citep{fuller1977some}.
+To fix the lack of finite moments for the FRD estimator, I introduce a class of estimators dependent on a single tuning parameter $\lambda$, nesting the standard estimator.
+I show that a continuum of estimators within this class preserve all finite moments within the data in finite samples; if the errors have finite moments of all orders (e.g., errors are normal, Laplacian etc.), then so will the new estimators.
+These estimators are asymptotically equivalent to the standard FRD estimator.
+Further, they are computationally simple, and are akin to a local nonparametric version of the $k$-class estimators from linear IV models \citep{nagar1959bias}.
+Simple choices for $\lambda$ dependent only on known model parameters (the effective sample size within the bandwidth and the degree of local polynomial regression) give strong performance in simulations; therefore, the researcher need not use selection algorithms such as cross-validation for $\lambda$.\footnote{While the degree of local polynomial regression $p$ is itself in principle a tuning parameter, it is typically treated as fixed at $p=1$ (with higher degrees sometimes employed as a robustness check) rather than as a data-driven tuning parameter (see e.g., \citet{gelman2019high}).} These estimators are similar to Fuller estimators in linear IV \citep{fuller1977some}.
+This class further demonstrates that the aforementioned equivalence of the local linear estimator with uniform kernel and the ratio-IV estimator is generalizable to any degree of local polynomial regression and choice of kernel function, thereby deepening the already well-established links between the linear IV and the FRD literature.